lightningfastcomputing/Perfect-Dark-Network-Lobby/README.md

 * Host and client logs
 * Mission and difficulty
 * Number of connected players
-* Whether the problem happened on the host, client, or both
+* Whether the problem occurred on the host, client, or both
-* The last objective or event completed
+* The last objective or mission event completed
 * Exact steps needed to reproduce the problem
+* Any crash message or screenshot

 Relevant logs may include: